The latest updates for the 2021 season can be found in our article

 Overview of 2020 protection measures

-On 27 February 2020, Transport Canada announced that the following vessel traffic management measures will be enforced in the Gulf of St. Lawrence during the 2020 whale season and are applicable to all vessels more than 13 m in overall length:
+Transport Canada has announced that the following vessel traffic management measures will be enforced in the Gulf of St. Lawrence during the 2020 whale season and are applicable to all vessels more than 13 m in overall length:

-Please visit Transport Canada’s website “Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence” for additional information.
+Please visit Transport Canada’s (TC) website “Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence” for additional information.
+The exact coordinates for the different zones and areas are included in TC’s Ship Safety Bulletin No.:11/2020.

-Members and clients with vessels trading to the Gulf of St. Lawrence should make every effort to ensure that masters are informed of the speed restriction zones in force at any given time.
-Masters should also be encouraged to reduce the ship’s speed to 10 knots or less while transiting areas with voluntary speed restrictions, or alternatively route around the area, and to post lookouts that are familiar with spotting right whales.
+Members and clients with vessels trading to the Gulf of St. Lawrence should make every effort to ensure that masters are informed of the restricted area and speed restriction zones in force at any given time.
+Masters should also be encouraged to reduce the vessel’s speed to 10 knots or less while transiting areas with voluntary speed restrictions, or alternatively route around the area, and to post lookouts that are familiar with spotting right whales.

 If a deviation from the speed restrictions is necessary for safety reasons, a logbook entry must be made, stating the reason for the deviation, speed at which the vessel operated, latitude and longitude at the time of the deviation and time and duration of the deviation.
 The entry must be signed by the master.
-If Transport Canada determines that a vessel did not comply with the speed restrictions in force, vessel operators could be fined between CAD 6,000 and CAD 25,000.
+If Transport Canada determines that a vessel did not comply with the speed restrictions in force, vessel operators could be fined up to CAD 25,000.

 Slow down for right whales in the US too

-Ship operators and masters should also note that, at the time of writing, mandatory and voluntary speed restrictions are in force in several right whale management areas along the US East coast.
+Vessel operators and masters should also note the end of the Canadian whale season marks the start of the whale season in the US.
+From 1 November, mandatory and voluntary speed restrictions will be enforced in several right whale management areas along the US East coast.
 For details, including visual maps of all active speed reduction zones, please visit the US National Oceanic and Atmospheric Administration’s (NOAA) website “Reducing Ship Strikes to North Atlantic Right Whales“.